saaralaasone/HW1/README.md

 https://github.com/saaralaasone/HW1

 Part 3: More interesting room

-Outside of the room, I added a downloaded asset from TurboSquid (Shrek_Toilet.fbx).
+Outside of the room, I added a downloaded asset from TurboSquid, Shrek Toilet.
 Added fbx-file and the texture folder into the Unity.
 I also used blender to create a simple fence which is also visible outside of the room.
 I added a free wood texture from freepik so that the fence would look like wood.